ethereum/portal-network-specs/witness.md

 ## 1.2.
 Scope

+Witnesses is a way to efficiently store, transmit and recover Merkle Patricia multiproofs.
+That makes them flexible and they can be used in different enviroments for different purposes.

-This document is concerned with witness abstract syntax, semantics, binary encoding, validation & execution semantics.
+This document is only concerned with witness abstract syntax, semantics, binary encoding, validation & execution semantics.

 It does not: